Middle School Handbook

 It is the policy of the Board of Education to provide transportation for those District students whose distance from their school makes this service necessary within the limitations established by State law and the regulations of the State Superintendent of Instruction.
 Such laws and rules shall govern any question not covered by this policy.

-Students being delivered to or picked up from School should use the east parking lot between Roosevelt Elementary and Creekside.
-Do not use the bus drive for drop off or pickups between 7:00 – 7:30 a.m. and 2:15 – 2:40 p.m.
-Parents should not bring their child to school before 7:00am, as school doors may not be open.
-At the end of the day, students not participating in after school activities, will be asked to leave the building and grounds by 3:00pm.
+Parents should not bring their child to school before 7:15am, as school doors may not be open.
+At the end of the day, students not participating in after school activities supervised by a teacher, coach or another staff member, will be asked to leave the building and grounds by 2:45pm.

 Bus routes shall be established so that an authorized bus stop is available within reasonable walking distance of the home of every resident student entitled to transportation services.
 Each student will be allowed to have one (1) pick-up location and one (1) drop-off location, be it home or a caregiver, and shall not be permitted to use any other bus without prior written permission from the Director of Transportation or designee.